 Mohs Micrographic Surgery Successfully Treats Skin Cancer

-For many people who have been diagnosed with skin cancer, a widely successful treatment developed by renowned general surgeon Frederick Mohs, MD can offer the greatest likelihood of a total cure.
+For many people diagnosed with skin cancer, a widely successful treatment developed by renowned general surgeon Frederick Mohs, MD, offers the greatest likelihood of a total cure.
 When excision and other treatments fail, this surgery often gives patients and their loved ones hope for a full recovery with less prominent scarring.

 In most cases, Mohs surgery is an outpatient, same-day procedure.
 Patients typically heal within four weeks and may need to limit certain activities to ensure a smooth recovery.

 The Mohs Procedure vs. Excision

 An important distinguishing feature of the Mohs procedure, as compared to other surgeries, is that dermatologic surgeons are specially trained to examine the patient’s skin tissue layer by layer with a microscope.
 This process allows the Mohs surgeon to methodically and precisely remove all of the margins surrounding the tumor without sacrificing healthy tissue.

 Examining 100% of the margins is a substantial improvement over most other surgical treatments for skin cancer.
 For instance, only 1% of the margins are generally examined under a microscope for the standard excision process.
 This enhanced examination and removal process is what makes MMS more effective at eliminating skin cancer.

 Mohs surgery patients generally do not need additional surgeries.
 That alone eliminates psychological, physical and financial burdens that often come with skin cancer treatment.
 Add that this surgery often leaves patients with far less scarring, and the psychological benefits are compounded.
 Patients can focus on healing instead of worrying about scars that may lower their self-confidence.

 How Is Mohs Micrographic Surgery Performed?

 To complete a successful Mohs Micrographic Surgery, a dermatologist will follow this general procedure: